 It’s starting to look a bit like a Celtic knot.
 In fact, we could skip this next step, and produce a generic knot.
 But part of the art of creating a Celtic knot is varying its structure.
 Pick a number of interior intersections to be erased.
 I’ve erased two here.

-After erasing each intersection, you must reconnect vertically or horizontally.
+After erasing each intersection, reconnect the strands vertically or horizontally.
 In my drawing, I’ve chosen to reconnect the broken lower left intersection with vertical lines

-Now, we are going to determine which line is on top for each intersection.
+Next, we identify where the line passes over and under itself.
 Pick any intersection to start, and select which line goes under.
 Erase a little bit on each side of the overpassing knot.
 Then follow either line to the next intersection, and make sure the line does the opposite of what it did at the previous intersection.
 In other words, if it went over first, now it goes under.
 And vice versa.

 Here is one of the beautiful results of such diagrams: alternating over and under always works.
 You cannot find a knot that cannot be completed this way.
 If you follow the paths, you will see that it is actually two knots that are connected.
 Mathematicians call this a link.

 Finally, widen the lines, and you have created a Celtic knot!

-We were inspired to create tiles that allow you to create knots.
+We created tiles that allow you to create knots.
 If you look at each of the small blue squares in the knot above, you notice there are only a few types.
 These became our tiles.
 To give them more of a Celtic flavor, we added a rope motif to each tile.
 And to give you an idea of how you can modify an existing design to create new ones, here is a video showing just that.